-Command Description

-RXDIVERSITY (3G Only) Query or set the RX Diversity setting.
+Command Description RXDIVERSITY (3G Only) Query or set the RX Diversity setting.
 Rx Diversity allows you to use two antennas to provide a more reliable connection.
 If you are not using a diversity antenna, Rx Diversity should be disabled.

-ATRXDIVERSITY? to query ATRXDIVERSITY=n to set • n=0-Disable

-• n=1-Enable

-Note: Two antennas are required when connecting to an LTE network.
+ATRXDIVERSITY? to query ATRXDIVERSITY=n to set n=0 - Disable n=1 - Enable Note: Two antennas are required when connecting to an LTE network.
 Note: This AT Command is not available for all AirLink LX40s.
 SIM1NETAPN Query or set the override APN for the SIM card in SIM slot 1.
-SIM1NETAPN? to query

-SIM1NETAPN= <apn> to set the APN (up to 80 characters) Examples:</apn>

-ATSIM1NETAPN?

-<apn></apn>

-OK

-ATSIM1NETAPN= <apn> OK</apn>

-Note: When you set this command, the APN type is automatically set to Override APN so that the APN you enter with this AT command is used on reboot.
+SIM1NETAPN? to query SIM1NETAPN= <apn> to set the APN (up to 80 characters) Examples: ATSIM1NETAPN? <apn> OK ATSIM1NETAPN=<apn> OK Note: When you set this command, the APN type is automatically set to Override APN so that the APN you enter with this AT semmand is used on robot.</apn></apn></apn> 5511411573.51 the APN you enter with this AT command is used on reboot.
 ESIMNETAPN Query or set the override APN for the R2C eSIM (if available).
-ESIMNETAPN? to query

-ESIMNETAPN= <apn> to set the APN (up to 80 characters)</apn>

-Examples:

-ATESIMNETAPN?

-<apn></apn>

-OK

-ATESIMNETAPN= <apn></apn>

-OK

-Note: When you set this command, the APN type is automatically set to Override APN so that the APN you enter with this AT command is used on reboot.
+ESIMNETAPN? to query ESIMNETAPN= <apn> to set the APN (up to 80 characters) Examples: ATESIMNETAPN? <apn> OK ATESIMNETAPN=<apn> OK</apn></apn></apn> Note: When you set this command, the APN type is automatically set to Override APN so that the APN you enter with this AT command is used on reboot.

 Command Description NETBLANKAPN Query or set the Blank APN setting.
 Enabling blank APN allows the LX40 to connect to a network using a blank APN.
-ATNETBLANKAPN? to query ATNETBLANKAPN=n to set n=0-Disable n=1-Enable SIM1NETBLANKAPN Query or set the Blank APN setting for SIM slot 1.
+ATNETBLANKAPN? to query ATNETBLANKAPN=n to set n=0 - Disable n=1 - Enable SIM1NETBLANKAPN Query or set the Blank APN setting for SIM slot 1.
 Enabling blank APN allows the LX40 to connect to a network using a blank APN.
-ATSIM1NETBLANKAPN? to query ATSIM1NETBLANKAPN=n to set n=0-Disable n=1-Enable ESIMNETBLANKAPN Query or set the Blank APN setting for R2C eSIM (if available).
+ATSIM1NETBLANKAPN? to query ATSIM1NETBLANKAPN=n to set n=0 - Disable n=1 - Enable ESIMNETBLANKAPN Query or set the Blank APN setting for R2C eSIM (if available).
 Enabling blank APN allows the LX40 to connect to a network using a blank APN.
-ATESIMNETBLANKAPN? to query ATESIMNETBLANKAPN=n to set n=0-Disable n=1-Enable SIMPIN Sets the SIM PIN that ALEOS automatically entered if the ALEOS SIM PIN feature is enabled.
+ATESIMNETBLANKAPN? to query ATESIMNETBLANKAPN=n to set n=0 - Disable n=1 - Enable SIMPIN Sets the SIM PIN that ALEOS automatically entered if the ALEOS SIM PIN feature is enabled.
 This should match the SIM PIN set on the SIM card by the mobile network operator.
-ATSIMPIN= <pin> OK</pin> SIM1PIN Sets the SIM PIN that ALEOS automatically entered for the SIM in slot 1 if the ALEOS SIM PIN feature is enabled (and if R2C eSIM is available).
+ATSIMPIN= <pin> to enter the SIM pin Example: ATSIMPIN=<pin> OK</pin></pin> SIM1PIN Sets the SIM PIN that ALEOS automatically entered for the SIM in slot 1 if the ALEOS SIM PIN feature is enabled (and if R2C eSIM is available).
 This should match the SIM PIN set on the Active SIM card, either by the mobile network operator or by using CHGSIMPIN.
-See CHGSIMPIN on page 426.
+See CHGSIMPIN on page 425.
 SIM1PIN= <pin> to enter the SIM PIN Example: ATSIM1PIN=<pin> OK</pin></pin>